whaledr/whalebooks/shiv/whale_spectrogram/README.md

 ## Overview

-This folder -- including these instructions -- walks you through *loading* one day's worth of broadband hydrophone data to AWS S3 object storage: Both 5-second sound files and the corresponding png images of the 5-second clip viewed as a spectrogram.
-To prepare you for this process we provide a low-resolution and a medium-resolution description.
-The detailed walkthrough follows in the next section.
+This folder -- including these instructions -- walks through *loading* one day's worth of broadband hydrophone data to AWS S3 object storage: Both sound files and corresponding spectrogram images (png).
+We provide low-resolution and medium-resolution overviews of the process here.
+A detailed walkthrough follows in the next section.

 ### Low resolution